Please see here.

 Boys whose parent is or has been a member of the Regular Armed Forces are entitled to priority when places are allocated.
 Parents must indicate on the 11+ Registration form that their son qualifies for the Service Premium in their school or that their son has been a Service Child in any of the previous three years prior to the date of the test or that their son is in receipt of a child pension from the Ministry of Defence.
 Documentary evidence will be required.

-CEM designs the mark scheme.
+GL Assessment design the mark scheme.
 All marks are 'standardised' according to the age in years and months of the applicant to produce a final score.

 Your results letter from the School will inform you if your son has passed the test but this letter does not constitute an offer of a place.
 Offers depend not only on passing the test but also on the overall number of boys who passed and the preferences that parents have expressed on the Secondary (sometimes called ’Common’) Application Form issued by the Local Authority.
 If the school is, as usual, oversubscribed, boys who have passed the test will not be offered places but will be put on the waiting list.
 See Annex E to the Admissions Policy here.